 HOC opened its wait list (Housing Path) in August of 2015.
 In advance of the opening of the wait list, HOC undertook a comprehensive process of combining all of the Agency's wait lists into one single list for all HOC programs.
-Prior to the opening of the new wait list, all applicants on HOC's PH wait lists received notification that the lists were being purged and that they will be given priority on new site-based wait lists for the converted RAD Properties, which will be developed based upon direction provided within and in conformity with HUD Notice PIH-2012-32 (HA), REV-1 Sections 1.6.D.4 and 1.7.C.3.
+Prior to the opening of the new wait list, all applicants on HOC's PH wait lists received notification that the lists were being purged and that they will be given priority on new site-based wait lists for the converted RAD Properties, which will be developed based upon direction provided within and in conformity with HUD Notice PIH-2019-23 (HA), REV-1 Sections 1.6.D.4 and 1.7.C.3.
 HOC's new wait list policies are described in Chapter 4 of HOC's Administrative Plan for the Housing Choice Voucher Program and in Chapter 9 of HOC's Admissions and Continued Occupancy Policy (ACOP).

 Previously, HOC's Public Housing wait lists were not site-based or project specific, but separated into four regional lists by bedroom size with preferences for families designated as "Federal Emergency Assisted" and residents who live and/or work, or have been offered to work in the jurisdiction.
 The selection process for each list was by preference and then random selection by lottery.
-After the RAD conversions, there will be site-based wait lists for the RAD Properties (or definable portion of such property, where geographic proximity is lacking).
-The wait lists for each RAD Property will then be opened to the public.
-Opening of the RAD Properties' wait list(s) will be announced on HOC's website and, where required, with a public notice stating that applications for the RAD Properties will be accepted.
-The public notice will state where, when, and how to apply.
-The public notice will be published in a local newspaper of general circulation and also by any available minority media.
-The public notice will state any limitations as to who may apply.
+HOC currently utilizes separate site-based wait lists for the RAD Properties (or definable portion of such property, where geographic proximity is lacking).
+The wait lists for each RAD Property are opened to the public.